mccbryan3/ansible_workshop_files/docs/LAB1.5-MAIN.md

 ![](/images/lab-template-task.png)

-10. Check the Run the playbook syntax running the --syntax-check with ansible-playbook.
+10. Check the playbook syntax running the --syntax-check with ansible-playbook.

 11. Run the playbook and verify output.